ksandom/mass/docs/paths.md

  * _MASS_/profiles/commandLine - The profile for the command line interface.
  * _MASS_/profiles/commandLine/* - The variout -enabled directories.
 Note that -enabled is now omitted and therefore assumed.
  * _MASS_/docs links to REPO/docs
+ * _MASS_/repos - The mass repo and anythird party repos go here.
+This is where packages etc are enabled from.
+ * _MASS_/repos/mass - The mass repo.
  * _MASS_/examples links to REPO/examples
  * _MASS_/supplimentary - (coming soon) Various stuff that is not part of mass, but belongs with mass.
 Currently I'm using this for scripts that retrieve external dependancies.
  * _MASS_/externalLibraries - Where external dependancies go that are not part of mass, but really useful for it.